powsybl/powsybl-tutorials/metrix/src/main/README.md

 ![image](images/result_LF_simple.png)

-More specifically, on the S_SO_2 structure in N and N-1 on the various no time, we get:\
+More specifically, on the S_SO_2 line in N and N-1 on the various time steps, the following results are obtained:\

 | Ts    | FLOW_S\_SO_2 | MAX_THREAT_1\_FLOW_S\_SO_1 | MAX_THREAT_1\_FLOW_S\_SO_2 |
 |-------|--------------|----------------------------|----------------------------|